cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/3_managed.md

 <HighlightBox type="info">

-Dive into the specifics of the Byzantine Generals' Problem in the next section on [consensus in blockchain](./4_consensus).
+Dive into the specifics of the Byzantine Generals Problem in the next section on [consensus in blockchain](./4_consensus).

 </HighlightBox>